bakajikara/sfutils/README.md

 - SF3 stereo samples are decompiled as separate mono files (not combined into stereo)
 - SF3 compilation from non-OGG formats requires `ffmpeg-python` library and FFmpeg to be installed
 - Only OGG files can be used for SF3 compilation without FFmpeg
+- **Order preservation**: The original order of presets, instruments, and samples in the source SoundFont file is not preserved during decompilation and recompilation.
+Files are processed in alphabetical/sorted order.
+- **Stereo sample naming**: When decompiling stereo samples, the tool may rename stereo pairs to create a common base name.
+The original individual left/right channel names may be modified during the decompilation process.

 ## Requirements
 - Python 3.12 or higher